BenTheElder/site/content/about.md

 ## Speaking

-I'm a somewhat experienced speaker with half a dozen [KubeCon](https://www.cncf.io/kubecon-cloudnativecon-events/) talks and a couple of smaller internal (company) talks.
+I'm a novice speaker with a few [KubeCon](https://www.cncf.io/kubecon-cloudnativecon-events/) talks and a couple of smaller internal (company) talks under my belt.
 My public talks are listed below.

 ### KubeCon NA 2019